 Students are required to choose the following topic covering the content of classroom lessons and assigned text and other readings.
 This project will be a critical response exercise.
+Read through the programs for children with Autism Spectrum Disorder in your textbook and the documents posted in Moodle.

-- 1. If you were the parent of a child with an autism spectrum disorder, what interventions would suit your personality, lifestyle, family and child? - 2.
+- 1. If you were the parent of a child with an autism spectrum disorder, what interventions would suit your personality, lifestyle, family, and child? - 2.
 Discuss 2-3 interventions, in relation to their fit with your personality, lifestyle, family and child. - 3.
 Based on the interventions that you chose, what conclusion can you draw about your philosophy of teaching children with ASD?